 A student may be removed from the classroom if he or she engages in behavior that is considered disruptive.
 If a student fails to leave voluntarily, a security officer is summoned.
-Faculty members should report disruptive student behavior to the Provost and Vice President for Academic Affairs or the School or College Dean and should be prepared to document actions taken.
+Faculty members should report disruptive student behavior to the Provost and Vice President for Academic Affairs or the School or College Dean and the Dean of Student Affairs and should be prepared to document actions taken.